 Have you ever spoken to a friend on FaceTime?
 Participated in a Zoom meeting for work?
 Chances are you have virtually connected with someone via video at some point.
 The world is becoming more virtual as technology improves and many have smartphones that allow you to reach out to someone quite easily.

 Now that much of the nation is practicing social distancing or are in places that many non-essential services are shut down due to COVID-19, we are staying home to flatten the curve and protect those who are more vulnerable to the virus.
 In the past, this could mean weeks of skipped therapy or inability to access help when we all need it the most.
 Online therapy can provide treatment while also addressing the anxieties, stressors, and fears this pandemic has caused.

-Recent research reflects that Online therapy can be just as effective and sometimes, more convenient in our busy lives.
+Recent research reflects that online therapy can be just as effective and sometimes, more convenient in our busy lives.
 Also, virtual therapy can feel more comfortable for some as it is conducted while you are in your own environment.
 As with traditional therapy, you receive the same treatment and can discuss what you need to with your therapist as if you were face to face.

 Let’s talk about the benefits of online therapy

-1 It doesn’t just have to video
+1 It doesn’t just have to be on video

 2 No commute